 There is no death.
 Life continues in different forms.

-Everything commuicates so it is possible to talk to animals, rocks, plants and everything on earth.
+Everything communicates so it is possible to talk to animals, rocks, plants and everything on earth.

 The shamanic journey is a way to go into the theta brainwave state using some type of sonic driver (drum, rattle, clacking sticks, chanting--anything monotonous).
 The journeyer goes to Upper World, Lower World, or Middle World with an intention, usually to ask a question.